IDENTIFYING POLLINATORS

 Courtesy of Lynda Stevens

 Other types of bees can be harder to recognize.
-Mason and Leafcutter bees (Megachilidae) are within a group of solitary bees known as the Hairy Belly Bees.
-They can vary in colour from blue to black, but share a common characteristic: their hairy belly!
+Mason and Leafcutter bees (Family Megachilidae) carry pollen on special hairs under their abdomens.
+They can vary in colour from blue to black, but share a common way of collecting pollen and are often called “hairy-belly bees”.

 Photo Courtesy of Lynda Stevens